 Companies incorporated in the Dominican Republic, and branches of foreign entities registered in the Dominican Republic, must file and register before the Mercantile Registry of the corresponding Chamber of Commerce and Production and the local tax authorities, the following:

 In addition to the above, monthly and annual reports and sworn statements are presented in pre-established formats or forms before the local tax authority for tax purposes.
-Annually, ultimate beneficial owner information needs to be updated, also any changes or modifications in shareholder composition and management structure needs to be registered before the DGII.
+Annually, ultimate beneficial owner information needs to be updated, and any changes or modifications in shareholder composition and management structure need to be registered before the DGII.

 Most common management structures are comprised of one or several managers or a management board for limited liability companies, the sole manager being the most common.